fabriciobarretti/selferdbtest/to-do.md

+// Done
+- Output the client's name from the form.
+- Insert values from the forms to the actual database.
+[There was a problem with getting the values across different .js files]

+// To do
+Redirect to the client page from the /clients page.

 // Doing

-// To do
-Insert values from the forms to the actual database.
-[There was a problem with getting the values across different .js files]

-// Done
-Output the client's name from the form.
+Adding a link to the client when showing the client list.